History of Amsterdam: Immigration

+Until 1584, Antwerp was the largest Dutch city and the cultural, economic, and financial centre of the Seventeen Provinces and of Northwestern Europe.
+However, the Fall of Antwerp in 1585 offered Amsterdam unprecedented opportunities since Amsterdam took over that position.
+There was a large influx of Antwerp merchants who chose to live in Amsterdam; the blockade of the Scheldt by the Geuzen caused Antwerp's influence to decline even further.
+The extent of which the migration of Antwerp (and other Southern Dutch) merchants contributed to the rise of Amsterdam remains a disputed matter.
+Some believe that their role was not decisive.
+Others argue that this migration movement brought the necessary expertise (particularly in financial markets and insurance) and international trade contacts that would give Amsterdam its prosperity.

 During the 17th and 18th century, Amsterdam was a city where immigrants formed the majority.
-Most immigrants were either Lutheran Protestant Germans, French Huguenots, or Portuguese/Spanish Jews.
-There was also an influx of Flemish refugees following the fall of Antwerp.

-The enormous impact of German immigration can be seen nowadays in the surnames, which are often German.
+According to calculations by Erika Kuijpers, almost a third of the population were immigrants in the first half of the 17th century.
+Most immigrants were Germans who were usually Lutheran Protestant.
+Smaller groups were French Huguenots, and Ashkenazi/Sephardic Jews.

 The integration of immigrants was smooth.
 It was not hard to find work as a craftsman, but craftsmen were forced to join guilds, to serve in the city patrol and to cooperate in the local district to compete with other districts.
 These were powerful institutions that resulted in quick integration, especially since all these institutions were mainly filled with immigrants or children of immigrants.
 The city council of Amsterdam consisted of people with all kinds of backgrounds: Dutch, German, Flemish, French, Scottish.
+Immigration completely changed Amsterdam's social fabric: a city of artisans and small merchants, without too stark differences between rich and poor, became a metropolis with internationally oriented trade princes and a large proletariat.